wp-plugins/contact-form-7-success-page-redirects/readme.txt

 == Changelog ==

+= 1.1.6 =
+* Fixes a bug where duplicating a contact form from the form list view wouldn't copy over the redirect field.

 = 1.1.5 =
-* Fixes a bug where duplicating a contact form wouldn't copy over the redirect field from the original form.
+* Fixes a bug where duplicating a contact form wouldn't copy over the redirect field from the original form edit page.

 = 1.1.4 =
 * Upgrade process for verifying that Contact Form 7 is installed and up to date.